Bernardo Gonçalves

 ‘Can Machines Think?
 The Controversy that Led to the Turing Test’ (AI & Society - preprint)

-Previously, I have worked in designing, developing, and deploying AI systems as a permanent research scientist at IBM Research (2016-2020) and contributed to large joint-development projects with oil & gas companies such as Galp Energy, Schlumberger, and Gazprom Neft.
+Previously, I have worked in designing, developing, and deploying AI systems as a permanent Research Scientist at IBM Research (2016-2020) and contributed to large joint-development projects with oil & gas companies such as Galp Energy, Schlumberger, and Gazprom Neft.

 My work has appeared in Minds & Machines, Artificial Intelligence, AI & Society, Philosophy & Technology, IEEE Annals of the History of Computing, Annals of Science, International Journal of Approximate Reasoning, IEEE Computing in Science & Engineering, and _Proceedings of the Very Large Databases_Endowment.